 A budget is an estimate of your income and your expenses.
 You can use a monthly or yearly budget.
 Or even a weekly one if you feel like it.
 You use it to keep track of your expenses and see how much you can still spend.
 At its simplest, a budget is simply the amount of money you can spend each month.

 A lot of people are using categories in their budgets.
 For instance, they give 300$ to the Food category each month.
 Whether you use categories or not is not essential.
 The most important thing is the amount of your budget.

 Ideally, it should be lower than your income.
 For instance, with a current income of 6000$, you budget for 5000$.
 The rest is what you save by default.
 Of course, there will be months when you will be over your limit.
 In that case, the idea is that you will compensate during other months by spending less.

 Some people also include savings in their budgets.
 With that, you can account for each dollar you get each month.
-If your balance is always zero at the end of the month, you get a zero-based budget.
+You get a zero-based budget if your balance is always zero at the end of the month.

 There is no such thing as the best budget strategy.
 As you can see, there are many variations, and you should use the one that best suits your needs.
 On the other hand, there is probably the best strategy for each person.

 Do you need a budget?

 There is no best budget.
 But everybody serious about its finance needs one.
 There are many advantages.
 At the bare minimum, tracking your monthly expenses is very helpful.
 For some people, this will be enough.
 But you will need more than that if you struggle with your money.